I-Man-H/SystemEngineering/Week 4/Week 4.md

 The Design teams have been randomly assigned.
 You will find your group information on the course web site.
 This is a deliberate aspect of the course – you do not get to choose the people with whom you work on a design team.

-## Activity 1: Forming groups within the tutorial
+## Activity 1: Forming Groups Within the Tutorial
 Form your allocated group project team.
 Within these groups discuss:
 * Go through the projects one by one.
 Take time with each project to discuss the issues and scope associated with each project.
 * Discuss what sort of solutions might be possible for each project.